nori-dot-eco/atomic-markets/contracts/eip777/README.md

 ## Background

-The NORI implementation of the ERC 777 advanced token standard extends the basic functionality to allow for a few more types of introspection-invoked transactions (ie `madeOperatorForTokens` which uses contract introspection to see if a receiving contract has the requisited function implemntation to support being made an operator of the NORI token).
+The NORI implementation of the ERC 777 advanced token standard extends the basic functionality to allow for a few more types of introspection-invoked transactions (ie `madeOperatorForTokens` which uses contract introspection to see if a receiving contract has the requested function implementation to support being made an operator of the NORI token).

 ## Purpose